Richard T. Ely: Education and career

 Ely attended Columbia University in New York City, from which he received a bachelor's degree in 1876 and a master's degree in 1879.
-He received a Doctor of Philosophy degree in economics from the University of Heidelberg in that same year, where he had studied with Karl Knies, who belonged to the historical school of economics, and Johann Kaspar Bluntschli.
-He later received a Doctorate of Laws from Hobart College, receiving the degree in 1892.
+The same year, he received a Doctor of Philosophy degree in economics from the University of Heidelberg, where he studied with Karl Knies, who belonged to the historical school of economics, and Johann Kaspar Bluntschli.
+He also received a Doctorate of Laws from Hobart College in 1892.

-Ely was a professor and head of the Department of Political Economy at Johns Hopkins University in Baltimore, Maryland from 1881 to 1892.
+Ely was a professor and head of the political economy department at Johns Hopkins University from 1881 to 1892.

 In 1885, Ely was a founder of the American Economic Association, serving until 1892 as the group's Secretary.
-He later served a term as President of the organization, holding that position from 1899 to 1901.
+He also served a term as president of the organization from 1899 to 1901.
 The AEA Distinguished Lecture series was formerly known as the Richard T. Ely Lecture; it was renamed in 2020.
 Ely also founded Lambda Alpha International in 1930.
-Its purposes included the encouragement of the study of land economics in universities; the promotion of a closer affiliation between its members and the professional world of land economics; and the furtherance of the highest ideals of scholarship and honesty in business and the universities.
-Richard T. Ely is known as the "Father of Land Economics".
+Its purposes included the encouragement of the study of land economics at universities; the promotion of a closer affiliation between its members and the professional world of land economics; and the furtherance of the highest ideals of scholarship and honesty in business and the universities.
+Ely is known as the "Father of Land Economics".

-In April 1891, Ely was a founder and the first Secretary of the Christian Social Union, a membership organization advocating the application of Christian principles to the social problems of the world.
+In April 1891, Ely was a founder and the first Secretary of the Christian Social Union, a membership organization advocating the application of Christian principles to social problems.

-From 1892 until 1925, he was professor of Political Economy and director of the School of Economics, Political Science, and History at the University of Wisconsin in Madison.
-In 1894 an unsuccessful attempt was made by Oliver Elwin Wells, Superintendent of Public Instruction of Wisconsin and ex officio member of the University's Board of Regents to expel Ely from his chair at Wisconsin for purportedly teaching socialistic doctrines.
-This effort failed, with the Wisconsin state Board of Regents issuing a ringing proclamation in favor of academic freedom, acknowledging the necessity for freely "sifting and winnowing" among competing claims of truth.
+From 1892 until 1925, he was professor of Political Economy and director of the School of Economics, Political Science, and History at the University of Wisconsin–Madison.
+In 1894, Oliver Elwin Wells, Superintendent of Public Instruction of Wisconsin and ex officio member of the University's Board of Regents, attempted to expel Ely from his chair at Wisconsin for purportedly teaching socialistic doctrines.
+This effort failed, with the Wisconsin state Board of Regents issuing a ringing proclamation in favor of academic freedom, acknowledging the necessity of freely "sifting and winnowing" competing claims.

 In 1906, Ely co-founded the American Association for Labor Legislation (AALL) with other economists.

 In 1925, Ely moved to Northwestern University in Chicago, where he accepted a position as professor of economics.
-He remained at Northwestern until his retirement in 1933.
+He remained at Northwestern until retiring in 1933.